StevenBlack/hosts/readme_template.md

 ### Option 3: Generate it in your own environment

-You can also alternatively use either your own local or remote environment, such as quickly and easily spinning up a free [Google Colab](https://colab.research.google.com/drive/1tYWXpU2iuPDqN_o03JW9ml3ExO80eBLq?usp=sharing) environment.

 To generate your own amalgamated hosts files you will need Python 3.6 or later.

 First, install the dependencies with: